 Interested in CFD?

 The best way to learn Computational Fluid Dynamics is by implementing theory into code.
-Learn the concepts of CFD, one article at a time, with a new article released every Tuesday.
-Stay up to date by joining our CFD community.
+Learn the concepts of CFD, one article at a time, with a new article released every two weeks.

 Learn Through Coding

-This website looks beyond the equations that are derived in text books and other sources and puts them into code; the best way to grasp a new concept and learn about strengths and weaknesses of CFD concepts.
+This website looks beyond the equations that are derived in textbooks and puts them into code.
+This is the best way to grasp a new concept and learn about the strengths and weaknesses of CFD concepts.

 checkout a previous series